 - Possible lounge access, if you score a Club floor room

-- Avis – Free Avis Preferred Plus Membership and rental discounts
+- Avis – Free Avis Preferred Plus Membership and up to 25% off rentals

 - Silvercar – 20% off rentals (this discounts also comes with the Chase Sapphire Reserve card)

-- Sixt – Free Platinum Sixt Card Membership and rental discounts
+- Sixt – Platinum status and 15% off rentals

 Again, these are all perks of certain cards.
 I usually rent through Priceline/Costco/Chase Ultimate Rewards.
-But it’s worth checking every time for the best deal (and I always do – I sometimes find cheaper rates with Hertz status than I find anywhere else).
+But it’s worth checking every time for the best deal (and I always do – I sometimes find cheaper rates with Hertz status than I find anywhere else, FWIW).

 Other travel savings

 - ZipCar – Waived setup fees for small business owners, $20 toward your first time, and 20% off standard rates Monday through Friday

 - TripIt Pro – Free year, then $39 annual rate for 3 years